neuefische/web-exercises/sessions/react-arrays/users/README.md

 ## Task

-1. Use `Array.map` to create a card for each user in the USERS array.
+1. Use `Array.map` to create a card for each user in the `USERS` array.
 Make sure to add a unique key to each card.

 2. Switch to the card component and use `Array.map` to create a `Tag` for each role in the roles array of a user.

-3. At last, switch to the `Tag` component and adapt it: it should receive an additional class called 'tag--highlight' if the tag prop equals the string 'admin' (compare the `Tag.css` file).
+3. At last, refactor the `Tag` component: it should receive an additional class called 'tag--highlight' if the `tag` prop equals the string 'admin' (compare the `Tag.css` file).

 ## Notes